Glycemic Index of Seafood - oysters, shrimp, mussels, etc

 What nutrients does Seafood - oysters, shrimp, mussels, etc provide?

-Can diabetics include Seafood - oysters, shrimp, mussels, etc in their diet?
+Can Seafood - oysters, shrimp, mussels, etc be eaten at night?